typesense/typesense-instantsearch-adapter/README.md

 > Available as of Typesense Server `v0.25.0.rc12`

-In order to use [`dynamicWidgets`](https://www.algolia.com/doc/api-reference/widgets/dynamic-facets/js/), Instantsearch expects a parameter called [`renderingContent`](https://www.algolia.com/doc/api-reference/api-parameters/renderingContent/) to be set which controls the display logic for this widget.
+This [`dynamicWidgets`](https://www.algolia.com/doc/api-reference/widgets/dynamic-facets/js/) widget works out of the box with no additional changes, but if you want to control the order in which these facets are displayed in the UI Instantsearch expects a parameter called [`renderingContent`](https://www.algolia.com/doc/api-reference/api-parameters/renderingContent/) to be set.

-In Algolia, this configuration can be set via the dashboard or via the API.
-But when using Typesense and this adapter, this setting has to be configured when instantiating the adapter like this:

 ```js
 const typesenseInstantsearchAdapter = new TypesenseInstantSearchAdapter({